 For example you may have GBP as your base currency for your CFD account, but if you trade the Wall Street the profit and loss for that trade will be in USD.
 By trading a host of international instruments you would end up with balances that are comprised of multiple currencies.

 City Index has a process called ‘Back to Base' which automatically converts any realised profits and losses, adjustments, fees and charges that are denominated in another currency, back to the base currency of your account before applying them to your account.

 For example, If your base currency is pounds sterling and you place a CFD trade on the Wall Street Index, as the Wall Street Index is a US dollar denominated market, your profits or losses, as well as any additional charges when applicable (such as commission, financing, dividends, corporate actions etc.) will be denominated in US dollars.
 Back to Base (Currency Conversion) automatically converts these charges back to your nominated base currency, which in this example, would be pounds sterling.
-Traders existing cash balances which proceed the 28th April 2012 will not be affected.
+Traders' existing cash balances which precede the 28th April 2012 will not be affected.

 Spread Betting accounts are not affected because all trades take place in one base currency, usually sterling.

 19. Will I pay a fee if I don't use my account?

 If you have not used your account for 36 months (retail clients) or 12 months (professional clients) it will be deemed inactive.
 'Activity' is defined as placing a trade and/or maintaining an open position during this period.
 Placing an order on an account without executing a trade will not qualify as ‘Activity’ for these purposes.
 A monthly inactivity fee of £12 in aggregate (or your cash balance if less than £12) will be applied for accounts that are inactive for 12 months or more.